cucumber/common/docs/tdd-introduction.md

 * It lets your teammates count on you, and you on them.
 * It feels good to write it.

 But how do we get to clean code that works?
 Many forces drive us away from clean code,and even from code that works.
-Without taking too much counsel of our fears, here's what we do: we drive development with automated tests, a style of development called Test Driven Development (TDD).
+Without taking too much counsel of our fears, here's what we do: we drive development with automated tests,a style of development called Test Driven Development (TDD).

 In Test-Driven Development, we
 * Write new code only, if an automated test has failed
 * Eliminate duplication

 These are two simple rules, but they generate complex individual and group behavior with technical implications such as the following.
 * We must design organically, with running code providing feedback between decisions.
-* We must write our own tests, because we can't wait 20 times per day for someone else to write a test.
+* Programmers must write their own tests, because we can't wait 20 times per day for someone else to write a test.
 * Our development environment must provide rapid response to small changes.
 * Our designs must consist of many highly cohesive, loosely coupled components, just to make testing easy.